 In this chapter, the researcher reviewed literature related to the topic as documented by some writers, theorists, authorities and researchers.
 This chapter has been organised into two parts under theoretical and empirical review.
-The review of related literature on this study is organized under the following sub-headings: diffusion of innovation, historical development of social studies, concepts of social studies, concept and definition of Information and Communication Technology (ICT), benefits of ICT in education, policy framework for ICT in education in Ghana, availability of ICT facilities in social studies education, teachers' use of ICT facilities in teaching social studies, social studies, teacher-factors that influence the use of ICT facilities in the teaching of social studies, challenges social studies teachers' face in the use of ICT facilities in teaching of social studies.
+The review of related literature on this study is organized under the following sub-headings: diffusion of innovation, historical development of social studies, concepts of social studies, concept and definition of Information and Communication Technology (ICT), benefits of ICT in education, policy framework for ICT in education in Ghana, availability of ICT facilities in social studies education, teachers' use of ICT facilities in teaching social studies, social studies teachers' perception on the use of ICT facilities in teaching social studies, teacher-factors that influence the use of ICT facilities in the teaching of social studies, challenges social studies teachers' face in the use of ICT facilities in teaching of social studies.